-Sexual Reproduction in Bacteria is usually carried out in three ways:
+Bacterial Recombination is usually carried out in one of three ways:

-- Transformation – In this process, the DNA from the capsulated bacteria is transferred into a non-capsulated bacteria.
+- Transformation – Here, the DNA from the capsulated bacteria is transferred to non-capsulated bacteria.

-- Transduction – In this process, the DNA is transferred from one bacterial cell into another bacterial cell with the help of a bacteriophage.
-This process is known to occur in several bacterial species such as Escherichia, Micrococcus, Salmonella, etc.
+- Transduction – Here, the DNA is transferred from one bacterial cell to a different bacterial cell through of a bacteriophage.
+It is known to take place in different bacterial species, namely Escherichia, Micrococcus, Salmonella, etc.

-- Conjugation – It is a process in which the genetic material of a bacterial cell of a particular strain is transferred from a donor or male into that of another bacterial cell recipient or female of a different strain.
-The donor cells are known to possess a sex factor or F factor and the recipient cell does not have this factor and hence it is described as F- strain.
+- Conjugation – Here, the genetic material of a bacterial cell of a specific strain is shifted from a donor or male into that of another bacterial cell recipient or female of a different strain.
+The donor cells have a sex factor or F factor and the recipient cells do not possess this factor and thereby it is expressed as F- strain.

 Asexual Reproduction in Bacteria

-Binary Fission – It is one of the most common and simple methods of asexual reproduction in bacteria.
+Binary Fission – It is a common and simple method of asexual reproduction in bacteria.
 In this process of asexual reproduction, the nucleus of a parent cell divides into two, leading to two equal-sized daughter cells.

 Explore more fascinating topics by registering at BYJU’S Biology.

 - Can point mutations cause Frameshifts?